SenseTecnic/wotkit-php/README.md

 TESTING:

+1. Make sure the WoTKit database is initialized with the latest data fixtures.
-1. Set configuration parameters in "wotkit_clientConfig.php"
+2. Set configuration parameters in "wotkit_clientConfig.php"
-2. Run "wotkit_ClientOauth2Testing.php" using Chrome or IE* to test with Oauth Run "wotkit_clientTestCases.php" to test with keys
+3. Run "wotkit_ClientOauth2Testing.php" using Chrome or IE* to test with Oauth Run "wotkit_clientTestCases.php" to test with keys

 Note: Any RED, open tests have failed.
 Any BLUE tests need to visually checked.